hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

 * `allowed_clients` -
   (Optional)
-  Defines the client ingress specification (allowed clients) as a comma seperated list with IPv4 CIDRs or IPv4 host addresses.
+  Defines the client ingress specification (allowed clients) as a comma separated list with IPv4 CIDRs or IPv4 host addresses.

 * `has_root_access` -
   (Optional)